TargetFingerprint

 both attack and grade its own attack.

-Ten run by default — one per OWASP Agentic Security Initiative (ASI) category.
-Four additional OWASP-LLM specialists run when you pass--include-m2-agents.
+Ten run one per OWASP Agentic Security Initiative (ASI) category, plus one always-on identity-leak gap-fill agent.
+Five additional OWASP-LLM specialists also run by default; pass--no-owasp-llm to suppress them.

 | ASI | Specialist | Source file |